PWS Education, Experience, Ethics

 Meeting and Voting

-1. The Certification Program Board of Directors shall meet at least once a year at the same location and date as the Society of Wetland Scientists.
-The annual meeting shall include the Board of Directors and representatives of all standing and special committees of the Certification Program.
-A representative of the Program's business management company may be invited to attend the meeting, ex officio.
+1. The Certification Program Board of Directors shall meet at least once a year at the same location and date as the Society of Wetland Scientists, Inc. The annual meeting shall include the Board of Directors and representatives of all standing and special committees of the Certification Program.
+A representative of the Certification Program's business management entity may be invited to attend the meeting, ex officio.

-2. In the event of an emergency, the Board of Directors may cancel a SWSPCP annual meeting.
-The Board may also change the place of a SWSPCP annual meeting with notification to the membership or order a Special Meeting.
+2. In the event of an emergency, the Board of Directors may cancel a SWSPCP, Inc. annual meeting.
+The Board may also change the place of a SWSPCP, Inc. annual meeting with notification to the membership or order a Special Meeting.

 ARTICLE V